VulcanJS/vulcan-next/src/content/docs/features.md

 ### Tests for Vulcan Next (for contributors only)

-We have a unit tests for some key features and scripts of VNS, through the `tests/vns` folder.
+We have a unit tests for some key features and scripts of VN, through the `tests/vns` folder.

 This folder is ignored when running `yarn run test:unit`, to avoid bloating your own tests.